-Figure 9.5 is taken from the HybridSUV example in Annex B. Here we see how Fuel may flow between the FuelTankAssy and the InternalCombustionEngine.
+In Figure B.25 in Annex B is part of the HybridSUV example we see how Fuel may flow between the FuelTankAssy and the InternalCombustionEngine.
 The FuelPump ejects Fuel via p1 port of FuelTankAssy, the Fuel flows across the fuelSupplyLine connector to the fuelFittingPort of InternalCombustionEngine and from there it is distributed via other atomic flow ports of type Fuel to internal parts of the engine.
 Some of the fuel is returned to the FuelTankAssy from the fuelFitting port across the fuelReturnLine connector.
-Note that it is possible to connect a single flow port to multiple connectors: in this example the direction of the flow via the fuelFitting port on the external connectors is implied by the direction of the flow on the other side of the fuel lines as well as by the directions of the item flows on the fuel lines.
+Note that it is possible to connect a single flow port to multiple connectors: in this example the direction of the flow via the fuelFitting port on the external connectors is implied by the direction of the flow ports on the other side of the fuel lines as well as by the directions of the item flows on the fuel lines.
 The direction of the flow on the internal connectors is implied by the direction of the atomic flow ports of the engine's internal parts.

-Figure 9.5 also shows the usage of ItemFlow, here each of the item flows has an item property (fuelSupply:Fuel and fuelReturn:Fuel) that signify the actual flow of fuel across the fuel lines.
+Figure B.25 in Annex B also shows the usage of ItemFlow.
+Here each of the item flows has an item property (fuelSupply:Fuel and fuelReturn:Fuel) that signify the actual flow of fuel across the fuel lines.